mentat-collective/sicm-scheme-exercises/sicm.md

   (literal-function 'qprime))
 ```

-And now, finally, we can talk about C. This matches what we have in the book.
+When we apply \\(C\\) to the primed local tuple, do we get the transformed tuple that we expect from 1.77 in the book?

 ```scheme
 (->tex-equation